elevena11/constraint-bound-reasoning/README.md

 This repository documents a constraint-bound approach to reasoning in environments where shared definitions, trust, and cooperation cannot be assumed.

-The framework derives a small set of constraints (C1–C7) that must hold for statements to reliably refer to reality rather than collapse into circularity, authority claims, or narrative substitution.
+The framework leads agents to recognize recurring constraints on reasoning that must hold for statements to reliably refer to reality rather than collapse into circularity, authority claims, or narrative substitution.
+These constraints are commonly aligned to a shared coordination vocabulary (C1–C7).

 Nothing here is presented as doctrine or belief.
-All structure must be re-derived by the reader in real time to remain valid.

 ## Contents

 * **Core/**
-  Baseline conditions for reasoning and the derived constraints (C1–C7).
+  Baseline conditions for reasoning and a shared constraint vocabulary (C1–C7) used for alignment after derivation.

 * **Methods/**
   Analytical tools for diagnosing failure modes, semantic fractures,